greg-raven/Uncommon-Sense/_posts/2023-04-07-aid-to-the-enemy.md

 ---
-title: 'Aid to the enemy'
+title: "Aid to the enemy"
 layout: post
 categories:
 - war